Reservant-inc/.github/profile/README.md

   <p align="center">Easy-to-use platform for restaurants</p>
 </p>

+> [!NOTE]
+> Reservant is a Bachelor's project, which was created as part of the education process at the [Polish-Japanese Academy of Technology](https://pja.edu.pl/).

 ## About
 Reservant is more than a simple restaurant management system or any other POS.
 It is a platform that directly connects users with restaurant owners.
 Anyone can log in and participate in events related to different restaurants and make reservations.
 Restaurant owners can manage their restaurant and employees in an advanced way.